NCCA/mayaport/README.md

 ## ToDo
 * See if output from maya can be caputered into the debug console.
-* Add the port values to a config file (perhaps in the package.json).
 * get user feedback and see what else can be added.